-These make elegant and strong skirting, architrave, window boards and casings.
+These make elegant and strong skirting, architrave and window boards.

 If you're creating an external joint on your timber mouldings, use wood glue and pin the joint.
 When you do this, stagger the mitre by 3-4mm.
 As you hammer the pins, the joint will pull together to create a perfect corner.

 Medium-density-fibreboard (usually called MDF) is the most well-known type of fibreboard.
-It's made from wood fibres that are compressed and stuck together under pressure.
+It's made from wood fibres that are compressed and bonded together with an adhesive under pressure.
 MDF comes in a range of thicknesses, in a sheet size of 2440mm x 1220mm.
 You can paint the cut edges without the need to cover them with veneer or wooden lipping.

-Plywood consists of thin wooden sheets bonded on top of each other with the direction of the grain alternating at right angles in each layer.
+Plywood consists of thin wooden veneers bonded with an adhesive on top of each other with the direction of the grain alternating at right angles in each layer.
 The edges are smooth enough to leave plain, or you can cover them with a thin strip of veneer or wooden lipping.
-Thicknesses go from 3mm to 18mm, and the standard sheet sizes are 2440mm x 1220mm, 1220mm x 1220mm and 1220mm x 610mm.
+Thicknesses go from 3mm to 18mm, and the standard sheet sizes are 2440mm x 1220mm.

-Hardboard is made from compressed softwood pulp.
+Hardboard is made from compressed softwood pulp without added adhesive.
 The thin sheets are pretty easy to cut, although they're not as rigid or strong as other man-made boards.
 But hardboard is a cheap alternative that's ideal for drawer bottoms or as underlay for some floor coverings.
 Standard hardboard is 3.2mm thick, shiny on one side and textured on the other.
 Please note: hardboard relies on the naturally occurring adhesive from the wood that held the fibres together in the original tree.
 Consequently, hardboard will absorb moisture readily from the atmosphere and may swell in the process.
 We recommend that every board be conditioned with a pint of water (spread evenly over the textured face) and left to condition for 24 hours prior to fixing.
 Alternatively, the boards should be left for at least three days in the area of their final fixing to condition naturally.

 Plasterboard is the most common material for covering walls and ceilings as it gives a clean, flat surface that's ideal for painting or papering.
 It's made by covering gypsum plaster with heavy-duty paper on both sides and comes in a variety of types and sizes.